zahrakhoshmanesh/SentiAnalyzer/README.md

 2. Cleaning, Tokenizing and Building the term matrix of reviews : using function CleanText

-3. Visualize the clean term matrix to give the user the insight inside the data : using function VisualzieData
+3. Visualize the clean term matrix to give the user the insight inside the data : using function VisualzieData and shiny app

 4. Train different classification algorithms(e.g., SVM,NB,RF,KNN,GBM) and choose best parameters for each one to get the highest possible classification accuracy for an specefic dataset : using function BuildTraining